Invasion of Algiers (1830)

-The invasion of Algiers in 1830 was a large-scale military operation by which the Kingdom of France, ruled by Charles X, invaded and conquered the Deylik of Algiers.
+The invasion of Algiers was a large-scale military operation by which the Kingdom of France, ruled by Charles X, invaded and conquered the Regency of Algiers.

-Algiers was annexed by the Ottoman Empire in 1529 after the capture of Algiers in 1529 and had been under direct rule until 1710, when Baba Ali Chaouch achieved de facto independence from the Ottomans, though the Regency was still nominally a part of the Ottoman Empire.

-The Deylik of Algiers elected its rulers through a parliament called the Divan of Algiers.
-These rulers/kings were known as Deys.
-The state could be best described as an Elective monarchy.

 A diplomatic incident in 1827, the so-called Fan Affair (Fly Whisk Incident), served as a pretext to initiate a blockade against the port of Algiers.
 After three years of standstill and a more severe incident in which a French ship carrying an ambassador to the dey with a proposal for negotiations was fired upon, the French determined that more forceful action was required.
-Charles X was also in need of diverting attention from turbulent French domestic affairs that culminated with his deposition during the later stages of the invasion in the July Revolution.
+Charles X also sought to divert attention from turbulent French domestic affairs which culminated with his deposition during the later stages of the invasion in the July Revolution.

-The invasion of Algiers began on 5 July 1830 with a naval bombardment by a fleet under Admiral Duperré and a landing by troops under Louis Auguste Victor de Ghaisne, comte de Bourmont.
+The invasion began on 5 July 1830 with a naval bombardment by a fleet under Admiral Duperré and a landing by troops under Louis Auguste Victor de Ghaisne, comte de Bourmont.
 The French quickly defeated the troops of Hussein Dey, the Deylikal ruler, but native resistance was widespread.
-This resulted in a protracted military campaign, lasting more than 45 years, to root out popular opposition to the colonisation.
-The so-called "pacification" was marked by resistance of figures such as Ahmed Bey, Abd El-Kader and Lalla Fatma N'Soumer.

-The invasion marked the end of the several centuries old Regency of Algiers, and the beginning of French Algeria.
+This resulted in a protracted military campaign, ultimately lasting more than 45 years, to root out popular opposition to the colonization.
+The so-called "pacification" was marked by resistance from figures such as Ahmed Bey, Emir Abdelkader, and Lalla Fatma N'Soumer.
+The invasion marked the end of the centuries-old Regency of Algiers and the beginning of the colonial period of French Algeria.
 In 1848, the territories conquered around Algiers were organised into three départements, defining the territories of modern Algeria.

 Background

+Algiers was annexed by the Ottoman Empire in 1529 after the capture of Algiers in 1529 and had been under its direct rule until 1710, when Baba Ali Chaouch achieved de facto independence from the Ottomans, though the Regency was still nominally a part of the Ottoman Empire.
+The Regency of Algiers elected its rulers through a parliament called the Divan of Algiers.
+These rulers/kings were known as Deys.
+The state could be best described as an elective monarchy.

-During the Napoleonic Wars, the Kingdom of Algiers had greatly benefited from trade in the Mediterranean, and of the massive imports of food by France, largely bought on credit.
+During the Napoleonic Wars, the Kingdom of Algiers had greatly benefited from trade in the Mediterranean, and from the massive imports of food from France, largely bought on credit.
 The Dey of Algiers attempted to remedy his steadily decreasing revenues by increasing taxes, which was resisted by the local peasantry, increasing instability in the country and leading to increased piracy against merchant shipping from Europe and the young United States of America.
-This, in turn, led to the First Barbary War and the Second Barbary War, which culminated in August 1816 when Edward Pellew executed a naval bombardment of Algiers in response to Algerian massacres of recently freed European slaves.
+This, in turn, led to the First Barbary War and the Second Barbary War, which culminated in August 1816 when Lord Exmouth executed a naval bombardment of Algiers in response to Algerian massacres of recently freed European slaves.

 The widespread unpopularity of the Bourbon Restoration among the French populace at large also made France unstable.
 In an attempt to distract his people from domestic affairs, King Charles X decided to engage in a colonial expedition.